Policies & Regulations

 On Campus Classes

-It is very important that students attend the first class meeting of every class in which they are registered, since a full period of instruction will begin the first day of the semester.
-Instructors are expected to drop students who miss the first class meeting to make room for students who wish to enroll.
+It is important that students attend/participate in the first class meeting of every class in which they are registered, since a full period of instruction will begin the first scheduled day of the class (or the semester for online classes).
+Instructors are expected to drop students who miss the first class meeting or do not participate in an online class to allow waitlisted students to add to the course.

 For online classes, the definition of attendance is based on participation in academically-related activities such as: